 When Covid-19 restrictions began in March 2020, Following Francis founder Dr. Carol Conner saw an opportunity to serve those whose lives had been especially personally touched by the pandemic.
 She asked volunteers to pursue donations of surplus perishable foods from suppliers, grocery stores, and other food purveyors in order to provide fresh, wholesome groceries quickly and reliably.

-Francis on the Hill’s grocery project currently distributes grocery bags filled with fresh, nutritious food items to 400 families every week:
+Francis on the Hill distributes grocery bags filled with fresh, nutritious food items to 500 families every week, through

 -

-public distributions at Meridian Hill Park (Tuesdays 2-3 PM)
+public distributions at Meridian Hill Park on Tuesdays at 2:00 PM

 -